Best Flight Schools in Canada of 2026

-If you’re looking for a career that will offer unmatched office views, an absolute energy rush at the start of every workday and unbeatable travel benefits, consider training as a pilot.
+If you’re looking for a career that will offer unmatched office views and global mobility, consider training as a pilot.

 CourseCompare’s annual school rankings are determined using a process that considers several core metrics and principles.
 Read more about our methodology here.